Flood Protection, Weißbach bei Lofer

 Services

-Investigation of the excavated material regarding the use for dam construction and under the dams, including the dam base, sampling of dam material and coordination of laboratory experiments, soil investigation analysis, assessment of soil mechanics experiments, definition of input parameters for dam material, design of the computational model from characteristic cross-section, dam stability and perfusion calculations using characteristic cross-sections.
+Investigation of the excavated material regarding its suitability for embankment fill material and foundation conditions beneath the dams, including the dam base; sampling and coordination of laboratory experiments; analysis of soil investigations; assessment of soil mechanics experiments; definition of input parameters; design of a 2D-FE-model from the characteristic cross-section; dam stability and perfusion calculations using representative cross-sections.